 The decadal Ai determines the prevailing ratio between evapotranspiration and precipitation of a region, considering a data series spanning the last 10 years before rock powder application.
 Databases for aridity indices can be directly accessed online, or the aridity index can be calculated from primary data by the project owner.
 The decadal Ai is calculated by dividing the cumulative precipitation over the 10 before rock powder application.
+Hereby the cumulative potential evapotranspiration over the 10 years before rock powder application.
 Hereby the current calendar year is omitted, due to data availability constraints.
 Depending on data availability, generic, or crop/soil specific evapotranspiration rates measured or modelled for the region can be employed.